fieldtrip/website/reference/configuration.md

 Mx2 cell-array with selection of channel pairs (default = {'all' 'all'}), see FT_CHANNELCOMBINATION for details

 **cfg.channelcmb** - [ft_lateralizedpotential](/reference/ft_lateralizedpotential)
-Nx2 cell array
+Nx2 cell-array

 **cfg.channelcmb** - [ft_connectivityanalysis](/reference/ft_connectivityanalysis)
 Nx2 cell-array containing the channel combinations on which to compute the connectivity.
 This only has an effect when the input data is univariate.
 See FT_CHANNELCOMBINATION

 **cfg.channelcmb** - [ft_mvaranalysis](/reference/ft_mvaranalysis)
-specify channel combinations as a two-column cell array with channels in each column between which a bivariate model will be fit (overrides cfg.channel)
+specify channel combinations as a two-column cell-array with channels in each column between which a bivariate model will be fit (overrides cfg.channel)

 **cfg.channelcmb** - [ft_spike_plot_jpsth](/reference/ft_spike_plot_jpsth)
 string or index of single channel combination to trigger on.
 See SPIKESTATION_FT_SUB_CHANNELCOMBINATION for details.